 VMware vCenter Server pools ESXi host resources to provide a rich feature set delivering high availability and fault tolerance to virtual machines.
 The vCenter Server is a centralised management application and can be deployed as a virtual appliance or Windows machine.
 It should be noted that vCenter 6.7 is the final release where Windows modules will be available, see here for more information.
 All future releases will only be available as vCenter Server Appliance (VCSA) which is the preferred deployment method of vCenter Server.
-This post gives a walk through on migrating from a Windows based vCenter Server (VCS) to the Photon OS based vCenter Server Appliance (VCSA).
+An existing Windows vCenter can be migrated to VCSA by following the steps in Migrating Windows vCenter Server to VCSA 6.7 This post gives a walk through on a clean installation of VCSA 6.7.

 The VCSA is a pre-configured virtual appliance built on Project Photon OS.
 Since the OS has been developed by VMware it benefits from enhanced performance and boot times over the previous Linux based appliance.
 Furthermore the embedded vPostgres database means VMware have full control of the software stack, resulting in significant optimisation for vSphere environments and quicker release of security patches and bug fixes.
 The VCSA scales up to 2000 hosts and 35,000 virtual machines.
 A couple of releases ago the VCSA reached feature parity with its Windows counterpart, and is now the preferred deployment method for vCenter Server.
 Features such as Update Manager are bundled into the VCSA, as well as file based backup and restore, and vCenter High Availability.
 The appliance also saves operating system license costs and is quicker and easier to deploy and patch.

-- The ESXi host or vCenter where VCSA will be deployed must be running v5.5 or above.
+- VCSA 6.7 must be deployed to an ESXi host or vCenter running v5.5 or above.
 However, all hosts you intend to connect to vCenter Server 6.7 should be running ESXi 6.0 or above, hosts running 5.5 and earlier cannot be managed by vCenter 6.7 and do not have a direct upgrade path to 6.7.

 - You must check compatibility of any third party products and plugins that might be used for backups, anti-virus, monitoring, etc. as these may need upgrading for vSphere 6.7 compatibility.